hph/def/README.md

 be better to do `def -q word > file.txt` since you probably wouldn't want error messages saved.
 That's what the `-q` or `--quiet` option is for.

+If you dislike the default behaviour you don't need to type all the options.
+Simply create an alias in your `.bashrc` (located in your home folder).
+For example, if you'd like def to print five definitions for each category instead of the default of 3, you could add the following line to your `.bashrc`:

+    alias def='def n=5'

+And now, if you type `def word` it prints:

+        word  ―  /wərd/
+    Noun
+      • A single distinct meaningful element of speech or writing, used with others (or sometimes alone) to form a sentence and typically shown with a space on either side when written or printed
+      • A single distinct conceptual unit of language, comprising inflected and variant forms
+      • Something that someone says or writes; a remark or piece of information
+      • Speech as distinct from action
+      • Even the smallest amount of something spoken or written Verb
+      • Choose and use particular words in order to say or write (something) Exclamation
+      • Used to express agreement